Haikouhi/ok-bot/readme.md

 To do :
 - change DB name from chitchat to ok-bot
-- fix horoscope scrapping or api
 - add weather
-- add to vm
+- add to vm and find a way to leave it on
-- change lang to french(france)
+- change lang to french(france) de la voix
+- train with names
+- activate/deactivate bot